-The number of Express Entry ITAs issued in September have been consistently high compared to previous draws in 2019.
-The latest Express Entry draw held on September 18, saw 3,600 invitations issued with a minimum CRS score of 462 whilst the previous draw held on September 4th also invited 3,600 newcomers however had a slightly higher CRS cut off score of 463.
+The number of Express Entry ITAs issued in September has been consistently high compared to previous draws in 2019.
+The latest Express Entry draw held on September 18, saw 3,600 invitations issued with a minimum CRS score of 462 whilst the previous draw held on September 4th also invited 3,600 newcomers however had a slightly higher CRS cut-off score of 463.

 |2019 Express Entry Draw Round-Up|